antfu/antfu.me/pages/posts/rewrite-in-vite.md

 ### Markdown

-After making Icônes, I started working on the [Codecember](http://codecember.ink/) project with [@octref](https://blog.matsu.io/about), an initiative of learning and creating generative arts in December.
-With the spirit of dogfooding, we have chosen Vite for building the site.
-In Codecember we would need to do have a prompt every day with some texts, code snippets, and demos.
-This comes with the problem that Vite does not have a plugin for handling markdown files at that moment, so I made one myself.
+After building Icônes, I started working on the [Codecember](http://codecember.ink/) project with [@octref](https://blog.matsu.io/about), an initiative of learning and creating generative arts in December.
+With the spirit of dogfooding, we chosen Vite for building the site.
+In Codecember we will need to have a prompt every day with some texts, code snippets, and demos.
+This comes with the problem that Vite does not have a plugin for handling markdown files at that moment, so of course, I made one myself.

 - [vite-plugin-md](https://github.com/antfu/vite-plugin-md) - Markdown for Vite.

 Basically, it uses [`markdown-it`](https://markdown-it.github.io/) to transform markdown into HTML and feed it into Vue's template compiler.
-As the template is handled by Vue, we can easily support Vue components inside Markdown.
+As the generated template is handled by Vue, we can easily support Vue components inside Markdown.

 ### Syntax Highlighting

-To get syntax highlight works in dark mode isn't an easy task as well.
+Getting syntax highlight works in dark mode isn't an easy task as well.
 [Shiki](https://github.com/shikijs/shiki) inlined all the colors into the HTML so you would not be bored by the CSS namespace pollution, but that also means it will be really hard to get the colors aware of your global color scheme.
 [Prism](https://prismjs.com/) on the other hand, uses the classes combining the CSS theme to do the job.
 It's easier to merge two color schemes and make them aware of the `dark` trigger.
 The bad thing is, themes are often wrote by different authors with different styles of coloring and styling things.
 Sometimes, even the font and spacing could be different across different themes.
 If you ever ran into a similar situation, you should know what I mean.
 If you don't (lucky you!), see [Prism's themes collection](https://github.com/PrismJS/prism-themes/tree/master/themes)([`prism-vs.css`](https://github.com/PrismJS/prism-themes/blob/c24ddffde2737293d9b2df7dc59939d527648863/themes/prism-vs.css#L9) and [`prism-vsc-dark-plus.css`](https://github.com/PrismJS/prism-themes/blob/c24ddffde2737293d9b2df7dc59939d527648863/themes/prism-vsc-dark-plus.css#L6) for example).

 Fight with them for a while you might be able to ease the misalignment eventually.
 But what if we can have a smarter way to do this?